knuxify/fxtumblr/README.md

 You will also have to download Tumblr's web fonts for the best experience - see fonts/README.md.
 You should also get a system font that has emoji suport (like Noto Emoji).

+By default, renders are only generated if any of the following is true:

+- The post is too long to fit in a standard embed
+- The post contains any kind of formatting (bold/italic/custom font/etc.)
+- The post contains more than 1 image/more than 1 video
+- The post contains a poll or other exotic block type

+If you'd like to generate renders for all posts unconditionally on the server, set `renders_always_render` to `true`.
+Otherwise, users can force a render on a post by appending `?forcerender` to the embed URL.